 Steve’s TIP: DO NOT DISCOUNT THE KLIPSCH HERITAGE LINE my friends.
 Do not let the $2k per pair make you thing they are lesser than other speakers that cost a bit more.
 They are not, and when placed correctly in a room with quality amplification, they will sound so much better than you could ever expect them to sound, matching or beating speakers up to $5k or even more.

-This is THE perfect amp for the Heresy III (and forte III) – The sound is mind blowing amazingly good with air, a 3 dimensional soundstage width, holographic imaging and a full rich sound that never sounds lacking.
+This is THE perfect amp for the Heresy III (and forte III, Cornwall III) – The sound is mind blowing amazingly good with air, a 3 dimensional soundstage width, holographic imaging and a full rich sound that never sounds lacking.

 There is lots of hype in high end audio.
 Too much.
 Sometimes that hype is warranted, but more of those times it is not.
 Sometimes you come across something that you would have never thought of owning simply due to the name, reputation or cost.
 When some think of Klipsch, they think “I saw those at Best Buy”.
 Let me assure you now…The Heresy’s are NOT your typical Best Buy Klipsch variety speakers.
 These are special, on another league and planet than what you see at Best Buy in the Klipsch Isle.
 Also, you can find Heresy I and II cheap in internet land, used.
 But these will sound different, as the III’s have been improved over time.
 So you will not get the same bass, and sound from those that I describe here.
 This review is strictly for Version III.